webplatformco/project-image-animation/image-animation-property/README.md

 ### Current Workarounds
 Numerous workarounds exist (further highlighting author/user  demand), all with a variety of downsides.
-See https://github.com/webplatformco/explainers/tree/main/images-in-video#user-content-current-workarounds for a brief discussion.
+See the [“Current Workarounds” section of the Images-in-video explainer](../images-in-video#user-content-current-workarounds) for a brief discussion.

 ## Goals
 * Provide declarative syntax to enable/disable animation of images